ARTIST STATEMENT

 What is real in a world full of perception and contradiction?

-My art reflects these questions with gentleness, curiosity, and deep respect for each person’s unfolding story and journey.
+My work reflects these questions with gentleness, curiosity, and deep respect for each person’s unfolding story.

-Today, I’m building a life that feels more aligned through art, creativity, compassion and reflection.
+Today, I am building a life that feels more aligned with art, creativity, compassion, and reflection at its center.
 My hope is to offer others what I’ve learned to offer myself: the courage to evolve, the space to reflect, and the tools to begin again.

 Contact